nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 # How to use this user guide

-To quickly find the information you need, refer to the [Table of Contents](#table-of-contents) located at the beginning of this guide.
+To quickly find the information you need, please refer to the [Table of Contents](#table-of-contents) located at the beginning of this guide.
 It lists all the chapters and sections, allowing you to jump directly to the relevant content.

 Next, to get you started, we have included a [Quick Start](#quick-start) section in this user guide to ensure that you have no trouble setting up **InterviewHub**.